USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 ### 3.3.3 I/O API library

 The I/O API library provides an interface between the netCDF libraries and CMAQ to handle input and output (I/O) calls throughout the CMAQ code.
 The latest version of the I/O API library (version 3.2) is available for download at https://www.cmascenter.org/ioapi/documentation/all_versions/html/AVAIL.html#v32.
 Users should note that the I/O API library requires netCDF files to be adhere to a strict formatting guidelines that can be found in the I/O API documentation.
-For simplicity, files following the IOAPI-netCDF formatting guidelines will be called "IOAPI FILES" from now on. **Minimum version: IOAPI 3.2 tagged 2020111**
+For simplicity, files following the IOAPI-netCDF formatting guidelines will be called "IOAPI FILES" from now on. **Only Version Supported: IOAPI 3.2 tagged 2020111**

 The general steps for installation of I/O API libraries on a Linux system (with C-shell and GNU compilers) are below.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.